 My patterns of self-hate were really sneaky and were often hard for me to detect because I often felt good about myself and life.
-If you had asked me, “Do you struggle with self-hate?”, I certainly would have denied it.
+If you had asked me, “Do you struggle with self-hate?” or “Do you expect yourself to be perfect?”, I certainly would have denied it.

 When Self-Hate Surfaces